Dr Annika Jones

 - Public international law

-I welcome applications from students wishing to research in my fields of expertise.
+Dr Jones welcomes applications from students wishing to research in her fields of expertise.

 External impact and engagement

-I hold a first-class degree in Law (LLB) and an LLM in International Criminal Justice and Armed Conflict with distinction, both from the University of Nottingham.
-My doctoral thesis, which examined the use of external case law in the early years of the ICC’s operation, was completed at the same institution.
-In 2012, I was awarded the University of Nottingham Endowed Postgraduate Prize for my doctoral research.
+Dr Jones holds a first-class degree in Law (LLB) and an LLM in International Criminal Justice and Armed Conflict with distinction, both from the University of Nottingham.
+Her doctoral thesis, which examined the use of external case law in the early years of the ICC’s operation, was completed at the same institution.
+In 2012, she was awarded the University of Nottingham Endowed Postgraduate Prize for her doctoral research.